IntelPython/dpctl/README.md

 Install Wheel Package from Pypi
 ==================================
-1. Install dpCtl
+1. Install dpctl
 ```cmd
 python -m pip install --index-url https://pypi.anaconda.org/intel/simple -extra-index-url https://pypi.org/simple dpctl
 ```
-Note: dpCtl wheel package is placed on Pypi, but some of its dependencies (like Intel numpy) are in Anaconda Cloud.
+Note: dpctl wheel package is placed on Pypi, but some of its dependencies (like Intel numpy) are in Anaconda Cloud.
 That is why install command requires additional intel Pypi channel from Anaconda Cloud.

 2. Set path to Performance Libraries in case of using venv or system Python: